 The CEO of Sovini group Roy Williams presented LHFC with a cheque for £5000.00 from our sponsors One Vision Housing.

 The day was another great success.
 Our Ambassador Chris Foy and Ann O’Byrne both gave very moving speeches which motivated the players.

 Our ambassador Chris Foy made a special appearance at our first match day of the season!
 Therefore, our CEO John Finnigan couldn't wait to catch up with him about the organisation! #morethanjustfootball

 Posted by Liverpool Homeless Football Club on Thursday, April 5, 2018

-The County FA have all the scores and have set the fixtures for 24th April world health day, and we will be helping to raise awareness to men’s health and promoting self-health checks with visits from LiveWire, NHS, copafeel, and other support agencies.
+The County FA have all the scores and have set the fixtures for 24th April world health day.
+The day will raising awareness to men’s health and promoting self-health checks.
+There will be visits from LiveWire, NHS, and other support agencies.

 There are still some places available so if anyone wants to register contact me asap.
 All details are on the website and our FaceBook page.

 You can download a registration pack or email me on firstname.lastname@example.org